kimi1723/E-commerce-product-page-Frontend-Mentor/README.md

 ## About the project

-As mentioned above, this project at fist was supposed to be a [single product page](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6) from Frontend Mentor with some additional content so I could consolidate my knowledege about React Router and React Redux/Toolkitjs, however it has turned out to be a full e-commerce app.
+As mentioned above, this project at first was supposed to be a [single product page](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6) from Frontend Mentor with some additional content so I could consolidate my knowledege about React Router and React Redux/Toolkitjs, however it has turned out to be a full e-commerce app.
 Although, the backend is just an Firebase database and the logic validating users and storing their credentials is trivial.

 Created with 'create react app' as I have started developing it (2 months ago) before I have encountered Vite with which I would have developed the project if I were to start now.